ebillard06/human-wildlife-coexistence-data-analysis/README.md

 2. The statistical properties of the data are stationary over time.
 3. The features most correlated with Incident Type (looking at the Features used in both the Random Forest and Decision Tree models) are: Total Staff Hours, Incident Month, Species Common Name, Total Staff Involved, Total Staff Hours, Protected Heritage Area, Field Unit, Latitude Public, and Activity Type_Railway.
 The Decision Tree Model and Random Forest models perform statistically the same in predicting Incident Type; however the Random Forest model is more efficient in that it requires less time and computer memory.

-The full Final Project Report can be found with file name "Final Results and Project Report" (https://github.com/ebillard06/human-wildlife-coexistence-data-analysis/blob/4613da3a557e3372eebe8b2745a1cdfd2d773965/Final%20Results%20and%20Project%20Report.pdf).
+The full Final Project Report can be found with file name "Final Project Report - Final.pdf" (https://github.com/ebillard06/human-wildlife-coexistence-data-analysis/blob/05f799ca50518423dc903d16504921daf15e011a/Final%20Project%20Report%20-%20Final.pdf).